 Choosing name-brand quartz that comes with a warranty and hiring a reputable fabricator prevents the purchase of low-grade quartz.
 Experienced fabricators have the finesse and foresight to lay out similar pieces that, when seamed, display little difference.

 Veins, patches, splatters, and any other patterns and textures should seep through the slab’s body, i.e., travel all the way to the bottom.
 Slabs with surface-deep patterns are problematic and will make waterfall edges and undermount sink cutouts look tacky.
-Don’t buy slabs where the color fades or disappears halfway through the edge.
+Don’t buy a countertop slab where the color fades or disappears halfway through the edge.

 The aggregate setting is also important to examine.
 Aggregate refers to the crushed material that forms patterns in the quartz.
 A good quartz slab, like Calacatta Flutter quartz, will exhibit consistent aggregate distribution.
-The aggregate can be fine or chunky, so long as it’s evenly distributed with the slab.
+In the best quartz countertops, aggregate can be fine or chunky, so long as it’s evenly distributed with the slab.

 High grades of quartz countertops contain over 90% compacted quartz with minimal premium-grade polymer materials and resins.
-The combination of these materials produces non-porous, color-consistent slabs during the manufacturing process.
+The combination of these materials produces non-porous, color-consistent slabs during the manufacturing process when compared to other natural stones like granite or marble.
 On the contrary, poor-quality countertops exhibit resin pooling.

 Slabs with gross inconsistencies are sometimes subject to resin pooling that mars the counter’s surface.
 Poorer resins may also be manufactured from sub-par materials and unknown chemicals that are unhealthy.
 Good resins last for decades and carry certifications.
 If your supplier can’t tell you much about the resins or doesn’t provide a warranty, that should be a warning sign.